Flesherton: Twentieth century

 In 1969, yet another major fire in the downtown district destroyed several 19th-century buildings on the southwest corner of the main intersection.

 In 1974, village councillor Gilbert Little proposed a festival to promote local businesses and draw tourist traffic to the area.
 The result was the Split Rail Festival, named after the zig-zag fences built by pioneers using cedar rails.
 The festival was so successful that it became an annual September event that ran until 2008.
 At the same time, an increased interest in local history led to the construction of the South Grey Museum and Historical Library in a corner of Memorial Park in 1974.

-In 1998, Flesherton was amalgamated with the Township of Artemesia by the Mike Harris government.
+On January 1, 1998, Flesherton was amalgamated with the Township of Artemesia by the Mike Harris government.
 (In 2001, Artemesia itself was amalgamated with several other townships to form the municipality of Grey Highlands).